hellerve/ptolemy/done.md

 know of its importance, and it was quite fun to figure out its state problems together with the authors.

+* [The Discoveries of Continuations](http://www.cs.ru.nl/~freek/courses/tt-2011/papers/cps/histcont.pdf) by **John C. Reynolds** (1993)

+Reynolds’ papers have a special quality to them: they’re engaging, readable, and he comes off as a supremely friendly person—and apparently he was.
+On top of that, this paper is filling a gap in my historical understanding of how continuations got to where they are today.
+Many of the researchers Reynolds credits I hadn’t even heard about, particularly since I hadn’t looked at the history of Algol-60 very deeply yet.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)